elixir-europe/rdmkit/pages/about/support.md

 We thank these collaborators for their efforts:

-{% include affiliation-tiles-selection.html type="Collaborator" %}
+{% include affiliation-tiles-selection.html type="collaborator" %}

 ## Funders